aiqui/phantomjs-watchdog/README.md

 # phantomjs-watchdog
-PhantomJS website watchdog with Slack and CloudWatch features
+PhantomJS oAuth website watchdog with Slack and CloudWatch features

 ## What does this do?
 This system is a watchdog for oAuth authentication that will report